🤿 neon-xr

 • PCVR & config files: Not a silly question.
 Neon XR uses the config file that is saved in the app's Application.persistentDataPath.
 You can copy the saved config from the MRTK3 Template Project to the corresponding folder that is used by your project.
 So, it should work the same on your PCVR setup, although PCVR has not been explicitly tested.
 You could do a quick check by editing the Neon XR code to print the file name and path of the config file that it eventually uses.

 • Obtaining VR gaze coordinates: Obtaining Gaze in VR is certainly possible and is one of the main purposes of Neon XR.
-And, you are correct that the LSL streamed data will be in Neon's scene camera coordinates, not VR coordinates.
+And, you are correct that the LSL data streamed from the Neon Companion app will be in Neon's scene camera coordinates, not VR coordinates.
 The transformation to VR happens within Unity, and yes, you can get those coordinates.
 For instance, they are the same values used in all the MRTK3 Examples.

 user-f43a29 08 January, 2025, 10:29:36